quixio/quix-docs/docs/connect/kafka-to-apache-calcite.md

 </div>
 </div>

-Quix helps you integrate Apache Kafka with Apache Airflow using pure Python.
+Quix helps you integrate Apache Kafka with Apache Calcite using pure Python.

 Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house arthitectures, reducing storage and ownership costs and enabling data teams to achieve success for your business.

 ## Apache Calcite

-Apache Calcite is a powerful open-source framework for building data management and analytics solutions.
-It provides a SQL parser, planner, and optimizer to enable developers to easily create custom data processing applications.
-With Apache Calcite, users can define their own data model, query language, and optimization rules, making it a versatile tool for a wide range of data processing tasks.
-Its extensible architecture and support for various data sources make it a popular choice for building scalable and efficient data management solutions.
+Apache Calcite is an open-source framework that helps to build and optimize SQL queries for heterogeneous data sources.
+It provides a flexible and extensible platform for query optimization, supporting various data formats and storage systems.
+Apache Calcite allows developers to define custom rules for query transformation and implement advanced optimizations to improve query performance.
+It also supports a wide range of SQL features, making it a versatile tool for integrating and querying data from different sources.

 ## Integrations